Kathleencarey/Mammal_Microbiome/README.md

 3. The dataset `Mammal_Capture_Data.csv` contains information on each skin and gut microbiome sample collected and was used in all analyses.

 ## Code Folder Description
+1. The file  `Mammal_Bacteria_Community_Composition.R` runs the code for the bacterial perMANOVA analysis and the bacterial differential abundance analysis between the skin and gut microbiome.
+It also runs the associated NMDS figure.

+2. The file `Mammal_Bacteria_Richness_Diversity.R` runs the code for the observed bacterial richness and diversity between the skin and gut microbiome.
+It also plots these observations in ggplot2 by individual small mammal sample pair.

-1. The file `Mammal_Fungi_Community_Composition.R` runs the code for the fungal perMANOVA analysis and the fungal differential abundance analysis between the skin and gut microbiome.
-It also runs the NMDS figure.
+3. The file `Mammal_Fungi_Community_Composition.R` runs the code for the fungal perMANOVA analysis and the fungal differential abundance analysis between the skin and gut microbiome.
+It also runs the associated NMDS figure.

-2. The file `Mammal_Fungi_Richness_Diversity.R` runs the code for the observed fungal richness and diversity between the skin and gut microbiome.
-It also plots these observations in ggplot2 by individual small mammal.
+4. The file `Mammal_Fungi_Richness_Diversity.R` runs the code for the observed fungal richness and diversity between the skin and gut microbiome.
+It also plots these observations in ggplot2 by individual small mammal sample pair.